mhatzl/mantra-wiki/5-Requirements/5-REQ-changes.md

 The possibly affected data of a test run that can change is the one defined by the resulting schema for requirement `exchange.testcov.schema`.

+## `changes.show`: Visualize detected changes

+*mantra* must be able to visualize detected changes to provide feedback to users.

+TODO: define how to visualize changes